Judge homer saves Yankees vs. Orioles | Sports-Games

 After flying out in the third, Torres left the game before taking the field in the fourth.
 Hit flush on the elbow, Torres was taken for X-rays but those came back negative.
 He was diagnosed with an elbow contusion.
 The Orioles didn't take long to dig into the Yankees' lead.
 Hanser Alberto hit a two-run homer in the first, and Rio Ruiz blasted his third homer of the young season one inning later off of Yankee starter J.A.
 Happ.
 The Orioles then took the lead in the eighth -- after a 94-minute rain delay in the sixth -- when Pedro Severino hit a two-run homer for a 6-5 edge.

-Judge then crushed his one-out, three-run shot off rookie Cole Sulser (0-1) far into the left field seats for an 8-6 lead.
+The judge then crushed his one-out, three-run shot off rookie Cole Sulser (0-1) far into the left-field seats for an 8-6 lead.
 Former Oriole Zack Britton closed it in the ninth.
 Despite giving up the Severino homer, Jonathan Loaisiga (1-0) got the win.
 It was the Yankees' 17th straight win in Baltimore.
 Means allowed five runs on just two hits in 2 1/3 innings.
 Happ allowed four runs on four hits in four innings.

 ALSO READ